 However, some features are interdependent, meaning a change to one feature may affect one or more of the other features' values, limits, or flags (e.g. FEATURE_FLAG_OFF).
 For example, gamma and lookup table are interdependent (See the C/C++ sample app 'gamma').
 Exposure, frame rate, ROI, pixel addressing, and triggering are interdependent.
 For example:

-Assuming the frame rate is set, changing the frame may change the exposure limits, and/or exposure value.
+When fixed frame rate mode is enabled (for cameras that support this feature), changing the ROI may change the exposure limits, and/or exposure value.

 So, when changing camera features, be aware that in some cases you have to order the way you set the features, and you may want to double-check at the end that things are the way you expect them to be.